arran4/lookup/README.md

 * For any reason really
 * Opinions welcome but not obligated to

-# License
+# Public License

-Sorry guys decided to try something new.
-DUAL licensed.
-Public license is AGPL contact me about private licenses.
+This project is publicly available under the Affero GPL license.

-I do not consider tests part of the binary.
+Tests are not considered part of the binary.

-# Pricing
+# Custom Licensing

-Subject to negotiation if you can use the AGPL do so.
-As always I would like to find more time to work on these this might make it possible.
+If the AGPL is not suitable for your purposes, please drop me a line, and let's talk.